-The CAR rental application consist of standard information such as an applicant's social security number, driver's license number, vehicle information, residence history, employment history, and credit information are all included in this comprehensive paper tenant application.
+Most printable rental applications consist of standard information such as an applicant's social security number, driver's license number, vehicle information, residence history, employment history, and credit information are all included in this comprehensive paper tenant application.

 It's always a good idea to see a sample rental application before you start screening to have a solid understanding of the information included on the form.
 Furthermore, it would help to make sure the application you use does not ask discriminatory questions or violate any regulations.
 This is particularly important when you use a California rental application because California tends to have stricter regulations compared to other states.

 After collecting a basic rental application form from each applicant, collecting a screening fee to pay for screening reports is common.
-The maximum screening fee in California as of 2018 is $49.12, according to California Civ.
+Many states write into law the maximum screening fee.
+For example, starting in 2018, the maximum screening fee in California is $49.12, according to California Civ.
 Code § 1950.6.

 - Comprehensive Information: The CAR tenant application has just about everything you need to know about your renter.

 - CAR Approved: Because it has become the standard rental application form in California, you will get the same information from every applicant, making it easy to compare applications.